FabioChiodini/blog.kiodo.it/exampleSite/content/post/DevopsBasics.md

 cover: https://raw.githubusercontent.com/FabioChiodini/blog.kiodo.it/master/images/Worked-Fine-In-Dev-Ops-Problem-Now.jpg

 ---
-In this blog I cover a lot of topics around DevOps and Cloud native applications.. but **what if You are just starting?**
+In this blog I cover a lot of topics around DevOps and cloud-native applications.. but **what if You are just starting?**

 Well **we got you covered** :)